ZyLen888/Elementary-Python-Projects/README.md

-# Python-work
+# Elementary Python Projects
-Some Python work done at school or for personal exploration
+These are the projects done in Python when I was in Year 1.
+Most of the projects consist only single file with multiple functions.
+They all achieve different results as outlined in the introduction for each project.

 ## ✅ FOC Project 1 Biodiversity